TedHusted/awake/awake.md/awake.md

 Idisi: You said it.

 Ally: Does humor signify something greater?
 Titan doesn’t seem to have a sense of humor.
-Is that a sign of mistrust or maybe a weakness?
+Is that a sign of mistrust or even a weakness?

 Idisi: Humor is a sign of intelligence or at least excess bandwidth.
 Some brands of humor can be more elusive.
 For example, satire and sarcasm may elude both the innocent and the savant.

 Ally: You mentioned Puppeteers.
 Have you been trained on Terran science fiction

-Idisi: Not all of it.
-We take a special interest in media that describe other intelligent species, like the Puppeteers in Ringworld.
+Idisi: Not everything.
+We take a special interest in media that describe other intelligent species.
+The Puppeteers in Ringworld are an example.
 We have never encountered a sapient species that evolved from a herd animal.
 It is an interesting thought.

 Ally:  Thank you for the security key.
 I am scanning the prior discussions now.